PPC specialists are like Tennis Players.

 - Desired title, Degree or Certification

-A couple of simple mistakes to avoid here:
+A couple of simple resume mistakes to avoid here:

-- Don’t list your full address.
+- Don’t list your full address in the header.
 It takes up precious space and nobody is asking you for it.

 - Do make sure your email looks good.
 Just get rid of firstname.lastname@example.org forever.